Dodgers vs. Braves Player Props Betting Odds

 Freeman Stats

-- Freeman has recorded 62 hits with 17 doubles, a triple, eight home runs and 22 walks.
-He has driven in 28 runs with six stolen bases.
+- Freeman has 65 hits with 18 doubles, a triple, nine home runs, 22 walks and 31 RBI.
+He's also stolen six bases.

-- Freeman has recorded at least one hit in 11 games in a row.
-In his last 10 outings he is hitting .447 with six doubles, a triple, two home runs, four walks and 11 RBI.
+- Freeman will look for his 13th straight game with a hit in this contest.
+In his last 10 games he is hitting .450 with six doubles, a triple, two home runs, three walks and 11 RBI.

 Freeman Recent Games